ppablocruzcobas/Reservation/README.md

 **Steps to run the project**:

-    -   install maven (*if already not installed*).
+    -   install maven.

-    -   mvn spring-boot:run
+    -   mvn spring-boot:run.